Give your kids

 Don't Know Where to Start?
 Click One.

 Hi, I'm Amanda.
-I help parents and educators teach kids about money.
+I help parents and educators teach kids and teens how to manage money using a practice-based approach that focuses on real decisions, not just worksheets.

 Sounds cool.
 Credentials, please?

 Glad you asked!
-I'm a 12-year Personal Finance blogger at the Houston Chronicle + my site, FrugalConfessions.com.
+I'm a 17-year Personal Finance blogger (started at the Houston Chronicle + my site, FrugalConfessions.com).

-I'm also a Certified Financial Education Instructor, and a 2017 Plutus Grant Recipient for my signature kid money program, the Mt.
+I'm also a Certified Financial Education Instructor (CFEI®), and a 2017 Plutus Grant Recipient for my signature kid money program, the Mt.
 Everest Money Simulation: A Kid's Educational Adventure.

 Latest Money Education Content…